ruqyahbd/muhammadtim.com/articles/protectys.md

 (the numbers correspond to those above)

 1. When you enter the house and before eating.
-2. Three times in the morning (after Fajr), and three times in the evening (after 'Asr or Maghrib).
+2. Three times in the morning (after Fajr), and three times in the evening (after ‘Asr).
 3. (a) After each obligatory prayer, and (b) before you go to sleep.
 4. Just before entering the toilet.
 5. As you are leaving the house.
 6. When you set foot in a place, such as when getting out of your car, when entering someone's house, when sitting down outside, etc.
-7. Three times in the morning (after Fajr), and three times in the evening (after 'Asr or Maghrib).
+7. Three times in the morning (after Fajr), and three times in the evening (after ‘Asr).
-8. Ten times in the morning (after Fajr), and ten times in the evening (after 'Asr or Maghrib).
+8. Ten times in the morning (after Fajr), and ten times in the evening (after Maghrib).

 **How does each one protect you (with the permission of Allah)?:**

 (the numbers correspond to those above)

-1. The shaytaan is refused permission to stay in your house or eat your food.
+1. The shayṭaan is refused permission to stay in your house or eat your food.
 2. They will suffice you against every single thing.
-3. (a) There will be nothing between you and Paradise except death. (b) Allah will send a protector to protect you against everything, and the shaytaan will not approach you.
+3. (a) There will be nothing between you and Paradise except death. (b) Allah will send a protector to protect you against everything, and the shayṭaan will not approach you.
-4. You will be protected from the male and female shaytaan who reside in the bathroom.
+4. You will be protected from the male and female shayṭaan who reside in the bathroom.
-5. The angels say, "You will be defended, protected, and guided," and you will be protected from shaytaan.
+5. The angels say, "You will be defended, protected, and guided," and you will be protected from shayṭaan.
 6. Nothing will harm you until you leave.
 7. Nothing will harm you for the rest of the day/night.
-8. Allah will send guardian angels to protect you from the shaytaan until morning/evening comes).
+8. Allah will send guardian angels to protect you from the shayṭaan until morning/evening comes).

 Allah knows best, and may peace and blessings be upon our messenger Muhammad, and upon his family and his companions.